andyd0/foobar/README.md

 # Google Foobar

 Currently at level 4 pt 2.
-Not really sure if this coding challenge is monitored anymore but I'm still working through it for the fun of it.
+It's not clear if this coding challenge is still monitored but I'm still working through the problems to learn from it